tiny8877/okta.github.io/_source/_docs/api/resources/inline-hooks.md

 {% api_lifecycle ea %}

-For general information on inline hooks and how to create them, see [Inline Hooks](/use_cases/inline_hooks/).
-Documented here is the management API, which provides a CRUD interface for registering inline hooks, as well as a way to manually trigger invocation of an inline hook for testing purposes.
-This management API is not used for ongoing invocation of inline hook calls after they are registered, and is not related to he API contract defined for inline hook requests and responses; for information on all those topics, see [Inline Hooks](/use_cases/inline_hooks/).
+For general information on inline hooks and how to create and use them, see [Inline Hooks](/use_cases/inline_hooks/).
+This page documents only the management API, which provides a CRUD interface for registering inline hooks.
+This management API is not used for ongoing invocation of inline hooks and is not related to the API contract that defines inline hook requests and responses.

 ## Getting Started